15 Sustainability Myths Debunked Now

 How it spread: The belief that sustainability efforts should focus on industrialized countries stems from the historical fact that these nations are the biggest contributors to global emissions.

 Reality: While developed nations are responsible for much of the historical emissions, developing countries face the brunt of climate impacts.
 Renewable energy projects in these regions not only reduce emissions but also improve quality of life and provide economic opportunities.
-For example, in Kenya, the adoption of solar power has brought electricity to rural areas, improving and education outcomes.
+For example, in Kenya, the adoption of solar power has brought electricity to rural areas, improving health and education outcomes.

 Sustainability Myth 10: Plastic straws are the main source of ocean pollution.